-Gender: Parent Cell Phone •
+Gender:

-Grade:

-Parent E-mail
+Grade: Parent E-mail

+ame: Parent Name

-Coach Name: Grade Parent Name
+Coach Name: Grade

-Grade

-Age
+Age)

 Team Name: Player Name

 - 1. By signing above, I hereby certify that my participant is in normal health and capable of safe participation in the WNSL Summer Basketball Program.
 I release the league from any risk and liability incidental to the conduct of this program.
 I hereby authorize the WNSL's appoited representative to obtain medical treatment for my child if I cannot be reached. - 2.
-I support the WNSL philosophy based on character development, participation, fun, skill development, teamwork, fair play, family involvement and growth in spirit, mind & body.
+I support the WNSL philosophy based on character development, participation, fun, skill development, teamwork, fair play, family involvement and growth in spirit, mind & body. - 3.
+Coaches, by signing below, you are certifying that all information is correct to the best of your knowledge.